 The Uniform Controlled Substances Act may be found in the Health and Safety Code, Section 11000-11651.
 This Act is the result of a growing concern over substances.
 Controlled Substances are divided into five Schedules and the substances under each Schedule may be found in Sections 11053-11058.

-v.1 Monday, May 16, 2016 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE

 Local Laws

 Local laws generally are consistent with Federal and State laws.

 University Regulations